 Our distant ancestors had good reason to be frightened of the deep, dark woods.
 They were full of things that wanted to eat us.
 Maybe that’s why we still get frightened, sitting in a comfy chair in a nice warm movie theater watching some unlucky hikers tramp toward their doom.
-If you’re trying to reconnect with your distant forefathers, try watching one of these horror movies set in the woods.
-You won’t be heading into the Great Outdoors again anytime soon.
+If you’re trying to reconnect with your distant ancestors, try watching one of these horror movies set in the woods.
+You won’t be heading out to the great outdoors again anytime soon.

 This buzzy British horror from 2017—based on Adam Nevill's excellent horror novel The Ritual—scared binge-watchers the world over when it hit Netflix in February 2018.
 Four college mates reunite for a trek into the Swedish wilderness.
 They hope to strengthen their bonds and work through a recent tragedy suffered by the group.
 Instead, the hikers encounter an ancient and sinister presence that lurks in the woods—and it soon begins stalking them.
 Pro tip: Never take what looks like a shortcut.